akaron/kubeadm_aws/README.md

 Usually after a few minutes, you can access to the `hello.example.com` from your own browser.

-## Autoscaling group
+# Notes
+## Auto Scaling Groups
 At this deployment, there are two aws autoscaling group (asg), one for controlplane nodes and the other for worker nodes.
+By default there's one master node and three worker nodes.

-### use more or less master or worker nodes
+### use more (or less) master or worker nodes
-To improve the availability, a good starting point for is to have 3 nodes for each asg group.
-One reason is that `etcd` need odd number of nodes to avoid `split brain`.
-The other reason is that in most case there are 3-4 available zones (AZs) in each aws region, and asg by default spreads nodes to different AZs.
+To improve the availability, a good starting point for is to have 3 worker nodes instead of one.
+Three is a good number since `etcd` need odd number of nodes to avoid `split brain`.
+Also, in most case there are 3-4 available zones (AZs) in each aws region, and asg by default spreads nodes to different AZs.

-To do this, need to edit `terraform/asg-controlplane.tf` and/or `terraform/asg-worker.tf`,
-update the `max_size` and `min_size`.
+To change the number of nodes, need to edit `terraform/asg-controlplane.tf` and/or `terraform/asg-worker.tf`, update the `max_size` and `min_size`.

-### Replace nodes
+## Replace nodes
 **NOTE: haven't test this part for newer version of k8s cluster**

 If a node is down, asg should able to automatically brought up another one.
 But the new